Redefining parallel parking.

 Vinny: It's behind you Tyrone.
 Whenever you reverse, things come from behind you.

-- When we first see Mahoney in the first Police Academy, he's working as a parking attendant.
+- When Mahoney is introduced in the first Police Academy, he's working as a parking attendant.
 An obnoxious customer insists that he find a parking space even though Mahoney points out there are no more spaces.
-His boss sides with the customer, so he does it anyway...by tilting the car onto its side wheels and parking between two other cars.
+His boss sides with the customer, so he does it anyway... by tilting the car onto its side wheels and parking between two other cars.
 (Yes, it does look something like the page image.)

 Live Action TV